Modern Slavery Statement — Commercial Waste Watford Commitment

 We are committed to remediation where wrongdoing is identified, including supporting victims, rectifying abuses and cooperating with enforcement authorities where necessary.
 We collaborate with other businesses, industry bodies and relevant organisations to share best practice across the commercial waste sector in Watford and beyond.
 Our approach emphasises transparency, proportional remediation and long-term prevention.

-Whistleblowing and reporting channels visual guide Annual review is a cornerstone of our policy cycle.
+A large, rectangular grey industrial waste skip with solid, smooth sides and reinforced handles on each end, filled with black rubbish bags made of plastic, some with a glossy finish and others slightly crinkled.
+The bags are stacked irregularly, with a few leaning against each other and protruding over the top edge of the skip.
+The skip is situated outdoors on a paved surface with no visible background environment, and the entire scene is captured against a stark black backdrop.
+The condition of the skip appears clean and well-maintained, suitable for rubbish removal services common in Watford and surrounding areas, reflecting typical waste collection activities conducted by Commercial Waste Watford.
+Annual review is a cornerstone of our policy cycle.
 Each year we undertake a formal review of our modern slavery statement, supplier audit outcomes, training effectiveness and reporting casework.
 This review includes an assessment of risk indicators, the impact of mitigation measures and any necessary policy updates.
 Findings are reported to the board and used to shape priorities for the following year.

-Statement conclusion and governance oversight graphic In closing, Commercial waste services in Watford remain steadfast in their refusal to tolerate modern slavery.
+A rear view of a flatbed waste collection truck parked on a city street, loaded with various discarded items including a white washing machine, metal frames, and bulky debris.
+The truck's surface appears weathered and rusty, with a black metal cage on the back securing the load.
+In the background, multi-storey modern apartment buildings with white facades and numerous windows are visible, along with a pedestrian crossing signal and street corner.
+The pavement and road surface are visible in the foreground, with a small section of a concrete wall on the left side.
+The scene is set during daylight, with overcast weather providing diffuse natural light.
+This image illustrates rubbish collection services typical in urban areas, such as Watford, and reflects the type of bulky waste handled by Commercial Waste Watford.
+In closing, Commercial waste services in Watford remain steadfast in their refusal to tolerate modern slavery.
 We will continue to strengthen supplier audits, expand reporting channels and conduct rigorous annual reviews to ensure our operations are free from exploitation.
 By embedding these measures across our business and supply network, CW Watford reaffirms its responsibility to uphold human rights and ethical labour standards in every aspect of its commercial waste activity.

 Commercial Waste Watford